-Council Regulation (EU) 2023/427 of 25 February 2023 amending Regulation (EU) No 833/2014 concerning restrictive measures in view of Russia's actions destabilising the situation in Ukraine, OJ L 59I, 25.2.2023, p.
-6-274.
+(EU) No 833/2014 concerning restrictive measures in view of Russia's actions destabilising the situation in Ukraine:31

-- Prohibition as of 27 March 2023 to allow Russian nationals or natural persons residing in Russia to hold any posts in the governing bodies of the owners or operators of critical infrastructures27, European critical infrastructure28 and critical entities29 (except for nationals of a Member State, of a country member of the European Economic Area or of Switzerland). - Prohibition to provide gas storage capacity in the Union to Russian nationals, natural persons residing in Russia or legal persons or entities established in Russia (with the exclusion of the part of LNG facilities).
+- Prohibition as of 27 March 2023 to allow Russian nationals or natural persons residing in Russia to hold any posts in the governing bodies of the owners or operators of critical infrastructures32, European critical infrastructure33 and critical entities34 (except for nationals of a Member State, of a country member of the European Economic Area or of Switzerland). - Prohibition to provide gas storage capacity in the Union to Russian nationals, natural persons residing in Russia or legal persons or entities established in Russia (with the exclusion of the part of LNG facilities).